Author: E.C. LaMeaux

 Weight loss diets like The Mayo Clinic Diet manage hunger and reduce binging with snacking.
 The Mayo Clinic Diet recommends snacks that have 100 calories or less to stay in your daily calorie goal.
-The diet also suggests fruits, vegetables, nuts, and seeds and low-fat dairy products to reduce hunger pangs.
+The diet also suggests fruits, vegetables, nuts, and seeds and low-fat dairy food that can stop hunger pangs.

-A 2009 study published in the Journal of Clinical Endocrinology & Metabolismfound that eating slowly results in a greater sense of fullness, reducing the intensity of hunger pangs.
+A 2009 study published in the Journal of Clinical Endocrinology & Metabolismfound that eating slowly results in a greater sense of fullness, reducing the intensity of hunger pangs and curbing your appetite.

 Chew low-calorie gum when you feel stomach hunger coming on.
 According to recent research conducted by the University of Rhode Island, chewing gum before and after meals helps reduce your hunger and the amount of calories you eat.